jhobbs/recipes/chili.md

 2 - 4 cups of beef broth

-About 28 oz diced tomatos from can, with juice
+About 28 oz diced tomatoes from can, with juice

 1 half lime